prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

    names are: PDB_id+_Parameters_All_channels.txt

 Filtered pqr files will be stored in ``"Selected_channel1"``.
-Once the files are filtered, the `:func:.calcChannelSurfaceOverlaps` function can be used to display the overlapping surface that is shared by filtered channels, which will be saved when using ``output_file_name`` option.
+Once the files are filtered, the :func:`.calcChannelSurfaceOverlaps` function can be used to display the overlapping surface that is shared by filtered channels, which will be saved when using ``output_file_name`` option.